3D Printing & Additive Manufacturing

 The following information outlines guidelines and limitations for the 3D printing services we offer.
 Unless otherwise instructed, Forge Labs prints 3D models as they are provided to us.
-Typically, we are able to notify our clients of potential problem areas, but Forge Labs cannot be held responsible for failed prints, or models that break when being cleaned if they do not meet the standards laid out below guidelines.
+Typically, we are able to notify our clients of potential problem areas and alert them before production begins.
+However, it is not always possible to check every feature, and therefore Forge Labs cannot be held responsible for failed prints, or fragile parts that break during post processing if they do not meet the minimum standards laid out in the guidelines below.

 Fused Deposition Modeling (FDM):

 - FDM accuracy is approximately ± 0.127 mm (± 0.005 in.), or ± 0.0015 mm/mm (± 0.002 in/in), whichever is greater.
 The larger the part is the looser the tolerance – if you need a specific tolerance on a part, please ask

 - Maximum build size is 914 x 609 x 914 mm (36 x 24 x 36 inches).

 - The layer resolution ranges from 125 – 330 microns, depending on the settings specified.
 Standard layer height is 254 microns (0.010″) unless otherwise stated.

 - Minimum wall thickness is 1 mm.
 Thicknesses that are achievable in the real world depend on the design of the part, and walls built to the minimum thickness may be fragile when cleaned and finished.

 - Extruded text must have a wall thickness of at least 1.5 mm (0.059 inches) when printed flat, and 2 mm (0.079 inches) when printed in the Z-axis.

 - Minimum resolvable feature size, including text, is at least 1mm, or greater.